CekanLucas/tinyapp/README.md

 This app was refactored to be more in line as a **single page application (SPA)** the new url and login pages are not neccessary for my app.
 SPA are better for user experience and design, they reduce clicks and reduce rendering and they present a better architecture of the site.
 A stretch goal is to complete this proccess.

+## Key Features

+*   **Seamless In-Header Authentication:** Register and log in directly from the navigation bar without ever leaving the main page.
+The multi-step process provides a smooth, SPA-like user experience.
+User sessions are secured using `cookie-session` and passwords are encrypted with `bcrypt`.
+*   **Dynamic URL Management:** Authenticated users can create, view, edit, and delete their own shortened URLs.
+The main dashboard only displays the URLs that belong to the logged-in user.
+*   **Functional Redirect Endpoint:** Test the core functionality by clicking any generated short link.
+This will open the original destination URL in a new tab.
+The link itself points to a dedicated endpoint on the app (e.g., `/u/b6UTxQ`), proving that the application is handling the redirection logic.

 ## Final Product

 !["screenshot description"](./screenshots/header_default.png)